AnJ95/godot-toolbox-project/README.md

 Project template for the [Godot Game Engine](https://godotengine.org/) taking care of things so you can focus on the game.

+---

+:bell: **The Toolbox project is now a [godot editor plugin](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) and available on the [Asset Library](https://godotengine.org/asset-library/asset).** You can **either** install the plugin and configure it in the editor and config **or** you can fork/download this repo for a pre-configured version along with a demo game.

+---

-Features a main menu, extensive settings, in-game UI, a custom and easy-to-change theme and some demo levels.
+The Godot Toolbox project features a main menu, extensive settings, in-game UI, a custom and easy-to-change theme and some demo levels.

 Additionally there are some re-usable components for UI, state management, persistent storage, and the game itself.

-Both controller (Control menu) and mobile (Touch button and joystick) support are taken care of.
+Joypad and mobile device support is taken care of.

 ## Contents
 * Setup
+  * Downloading the repo
+  * Installing the plugin
 * UI
 	* Theme
 	* Menu